Preparing for winter

 - Prep Your Kitchen

 Always avoid pouring cooking oil down your kitchen sink.
 Likewise, don’t block your garbage disposal with stringy foods or fruit pips.
-If water pressure can be an issue, you might choose to run the dishwasher overnight to preserve it when your house guests might want to wash.
+If water pressure can be an issue, you could run the dishwasher overnight to preserve it when your house guests might want to wash.

 - Have Your Boiler/Water Heater Inspected

-Don’t risk a leaky or broken pipe when you should be carving up that turkey; keep your house plumbing system ready for double duty.
-A professional inspection is the best way to ensure that your water heater lasts through the winter.
-With that, you might also consider an inspection of the sewage, furnace and septic systems.
+Don’t risk a leaky or broken pipe when you should be carving up that turkey; keep your heating and plumbing ready for double duty.
+A professional inspection is the best way to ensure that your heating and water systems last through the winter.

 - Regular Servicing